Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In most patients, the first symptoms of cystic fibrosis become noticeable in the first year of life, while up to 6 months the disease manifests in 60% of cases.
-In the neonatal period, cystic fibrosis is accompanied by signs of intestinal obstruction (mekonial ileus), in some cases peritonitis associated with perforation of the intestinal wall.
-Up to 70-80% of children with meconium ileus are cystic fibrosis.
-Prolonged neonatal jaundice found in 50% of patients with meconial ileus may also be the first clinical sign of cystic fibrosis.
+In most patients, the first symptoms of cystic fibrosis become noticeable in the first year of life, with the disease manifesting itself in 60% of cases before 6 months.
+In the neonatal period, cystic fibrosis is accompanied by signs of intestinal obstruction (meconium ileus), in some cases peritonitis associated with perforation of the intestinal wall.
+Up to 70-80% of children with meconium ileus have cystic fibrosis.
+Prolonged neonatal jaundice, found in 50% of patients with meconium ileus, can also be the first clinical sign of cystic fibrosis.

-Infants have the following typical symptoms of cystic fibrosis:
+The following typical symptoms of cystic fibrosis are observed in infants:

 - recurrent or chronic respiratory symptoms (cough or shortness of breath);